fogoke123/Quantum-Business-Data-Analysis-Project/README.md

 To be successful in this project I will be engaging the following skills.

-Data wrangling
+Data wrangling,
-Data visualization
+Data visualization,
-Programming skills
+Programming skills,
-Statistics
+Statistics,
-Critical thinking
+Critical thinking,
-Commercial thinking
+Commercial thinking,